tyeatts75/Data310/wed3.md

 - A definite trend can be seen within this model.
 As the target wealth class increases, the accuracy begins to plummet.
-I'm not sure if this factor can be attributed to the increase in sample size as the wealth class goes up, which would explain why 5 and 4 were so similar since they have a near equal number of people, or if there was some sort of error on my end in assigning feature columns.
-All in all this was an interesting model that with more editing of feature columns hopefully could become much more accurate.
+I'm not sure if this factor can be attributed to the increase in sample size as the wealth class goes up, which would explain why 5 and 4 had similar accuracies since they had a similar number of people, or if there was some sort of error on my end in assigning feature columns.
+All in all this was an interesting model that with more editing of feature columns and other factors hopefully could become much more accurate.